-In July 2011, the Ministry of Health (currently, the NHFPC) promulgated the Notice on Adjustment of Hygiene Administrative License for Domestic Reverse Osmosis Water Purifier and Domestic Nano Filter Water Purifier, which delegates health administrative departments at the provincial level the authority to regulate domestic reverse osmosis water purifiers and domestic nano filter water purifiers.
-Hereafter, the Ministry of Health and the NHFPC promulgated Regulations on Administrative License for Hygienic Safety Products involving Drinking Water at the Provincial Level, delegating the authority of examination and approval of products related to hygiene and safety of drinking water, except for those made of new materials, technology and chemicals, to the health and family planning department at the provincial level.
+In July 2011, the Ministry of Health (currently, the National Health Commission) promulgated the Notice on Adjustment of Hygiene Administrative License for Domestic Reverse Osmosis Water Purifier and Domestic Nano Filter Water Purifier, which delegates health administrative departments at the provincial level the authority to regulate domestic reverse osmosis water purifiers and domestic nano filter water purifiers.
+Hereafter, the Ministry of Health and the NHFPC promulgated Regulations on Administrative License for Hygienic Safety Products involving Drinking Water at the Provincial Level, delegating the authority of examination and approval of products related to hygiene and safety of drinking water, except for those made of new materials, technology and chemicals, to the hygiene and health department at the provincial level.

-Energy Label Management Rules, jointly promulgated by the NDRC, and the General Administration of Qualification Supervision, Inspection and Quarantine, or the AQSIQ, in 2004 and most recently amended in February 2016, provide that the products listed in the Catalogue of the People's Republic of China on the Products Affixed with Energy Efficiency Labels shall be marked with the energy-efficient labels.
-Manufacturers and importers of energy-using products included in such catalogue shall file a record of energy efficient labels and the relevant information with the AQSIQ and the China National Institute of Standardization authorized by the NDRC.
+Energy Label Management Rules, jointly promulgated by the National Development and Reform Commission, and the General Administration of Qualification Supervision, Inspection and Quarantine, in 2004 and most recently amended in February 2016, provide that the products listed in the Catalogue Industries for Encouraging Foreign Investment of the People's Republic of China on the Products Affixed with Energy Efficiency Labels shall be marked with the energy-efficient labels.
+Manufacturers and importers of energy-using products included in such catalogue shall file a record of energy efficient labels and the relevant information with the General Administration of Qualification Supervision, Inspection and Quarantine and the China National Institute of Standardization authorized by the National Development and Reform Commission.